Improving Data Efficiency via Curating LLM-Driven Rating Systems: : D iversity-aware S core curation for D ata S election

 \paragraph{Error threshold} Given the $k$-NN agreement score, we need to determine the threshold for classifying examples as misrated and correcting them with candidate scores.
-This threshold can be estimated from the score transition matrix $\boldsymbol{T}$ and the ground-truth score probability distribution $\boldsymbol{p}$ using the Bayes rule:
+Recall that in Section~\ref{subsec:score_error_detection}, we derive the score transition matrix $\boldsymbol{T}$ and ground-truth score distribution $\boldsymbol{p}$ by solving the LP formed from Eq.~(\ref{eq:consensus_eq}).
+The threshold for identifying misrated samples can then be estimated using Bayes' rule with $\boldsymbol{T}$ and $\boldsymbol{p}$: